Last year, outdoor enthusiasts had to vie for the 10,700 campsites managed by BC Parks.

 Want to go camping but don't have a car?
 Don't forget that Parkbus is offering a free shuttle bus service between Vancouver and Golden Ears Provincial Park thanks to support from MEC and TD.

-In addition, the BC Parks Foundation has launched the Healthy By Nature initiative.
-One-hundred health-care providers led walks in 100 parks throughout B.C. to highlight the health benefits of spending time in nature, including one on Mount Seymour.
+In addition, the BC Parks Foundation will launch the Healthy By Nature initiative.
+One-hundred health-care providers will lead walks in 100 parks throughout B.C. to highlight the health benefits of spending time in nature, including one on Mount Seymour.

 - More than 21 million people visit British Columbia's provincial parks each year.